THOMASELOVE/431-2018-project/demo_study1/README.md

 # Course Project Demonstration for Study 1

 This page provides a demonstration of the sorts of analyses we are asking you to complete for your project Study 1 (using the class survey.)

-We will use data from a prior class survey, gathered in two data files (called `survey2015raw_a` and `survey2015raw_b`) available on [the Data and Code page of our website](https://github.com/THOMASELOVE/431-2018-data).
+In this demonstration, we use data from a prior class survey, gathered in two data files (called `survey2015raw_a` and `survey2015raw_b`) available on [the Data and Code page of our website](https://github.com/THOMASELOVE/431-2018-data).

 ## Accessing the Materials